Posted on: December 1, 2018 / Updated: December 14, 2018

-How a “Dream Big” Global Health Partnership is Saving the Lives of Millions
+How a "Dream Big" Partnership is Saving the Lives of Millions

 In 2001, the HIV/AIDS crisis in Africa had reached new heights.
 Death tolls were in the tens of millions.
 Hospitals were overwhelmed.
 And the infection rates continued to rise.
 The United States faced a choice: respond to a call for help or watch a generation of lives be lost.

-Fifteen years after the passage of the United States President’s Emergency Plan for AIDS Relief, what was once a death sentence is no longer one in Africa and other developing regions.
-Thanks to the generosity of the American people’s investments in PEPFAR, along with the political will of national leaders and commitment of engaged stakeholders, people with HIV/AIDS are able to live long and hopeful lives.
+Twenty years after the passage of the United States President’s Emergency Plan for AIDS Relief, what was once a death sentence is no longer one.
+Thanks to the generosity of the American people’s investments in PEPFAR, along with the political will of national leaders, dedication of communities, and commitment of engaged stakeholders, people with HIV/AIDS are able to live long and hopeful lives.
 Incredible gains have been made in the fight against HIV/AIDS.
-Recent estimates place the number of lives saved so far at 17 million.
+Recent estimates place the number of lives saved so far at 25 million.

-But challenges remain.
-1.8 million people worldwide were newly infected with HIV in 2017; new HIV infections are increasing in young populations; and people living with HIV remain vulnerable to other life-threatening diseases including cervical cancer and tuberculosis1.
+But challenges remain1.
+More than 1.5 million people worldwide were newly infected with HIV in 2021; children, adolescent girls and young women, and key populations are bearing a disproportionate share of the burden; and people living with HIV remain vulnerable to other life-threatening diseases including cervical cancer and tuberculosis.

 When we look back to the situation in the early 2000s — when saying that an entire generation of lives could be lost was no exaggeration — we realize how far we’ve come.
 And as importantly, that we need to keep going.
-In this oral history, compiled from multiple first-person accounts*, we take a look back at the decisions facing U.S. leaders — and how those decisions saved millions of lives.
+In this oral history, compiled from multiple first-person accounts*, we look back at the decisions facing leaders in the U.S. and abroad — and how those decisions saved millions of lives.

 Accounts include memoirs, speeches, Congressional records, documentaries, conference speaking opportunities, written articles, and government updates from more than 40 speakers.
 Some quotes are adjusted slightly for clarity and abridged for brevity.
 Speakers are attributed by their title or role in the global AIDS response.